Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 There are two types of deployment models as listed in Actors section:

 **Pull mode**
-In pull mode (Sidecar) the workflow is as follows:
+In pull mode (Sidecar pulls metrics from prometheus) the workflow is as follows:
 ![workflow1](res/workflow1.excalidraw.png)

 **Push mode**
-In push mode (Receive) the workflow is as follows:
+In push mode (Prometheus pushes metrics to Receive) the workflow is as follows:
 ![workflow2](res/workflow2.excalidraw.png)

 The above two deployment models can be used together to combine different environments where both these strategies are required.